 If you stay in San Diego, I would suggest taking a hotel in the downtown area or La Jolla, which has great ocean views.

 For a luxury option, I suggest the Pendry San Diego Hotel Downtown, which has great amenities and service.

 For a mid-range hotel, try the San Diego Marriot Gaslamp Quarter in the downtown area, which has a good location.

 If you want to skip any of these places and take a day trip during your California itinerary, then here is my suggestion:

 California Day Trip – Big Sur

-Located along the central coast, Big Sur is an area that has lots of state parks that are popular for hiking and camping.
-The Santa Lucia Mountains are on one side and the Pacific Ocean in on the other, so you should have some really nice scenery.
+Located along the central coast, Big Sur is an area with lots of state parks that are popular for hiking and camping.
+The Santa Lucia Mountains are on one side and the Pacific Ocean on the other, so you should have some really nice scenery.

-Hopefully this 7-day California itinerary has shown you the best things to do and places to see while you are here.
-You can divide the days up as you like, but with only one week in California, this is how I would do it.
+Hopefully, this one-week in California itinerary has shown you the best things to do and places to see while you are here.
+You can divide the days as you like, but with only 1 week, this is how I would do it.

 I stayed a bit longer and created my California itinerary a bit differently back then.
 However, I hope you will have a fun 7 days in California using the above itinerary because it is how I would – in hindsight – plan my trip.